5G is still a relatively new technology but we're already seeing more affordable smartphones that support these new super-fast data speeds.

 The standard Realme X50 does the same thing for the mid-range market as the Pro model does in the flagship space.

-A 120Hz display, the excellent Snapdragon 765G, superb battery life and a surprisingly-capable main camera collectively render the X50 a far better phone than anything you'd expect at this price.
+A 120Hz display, the excellent Snapdragon 765G chip, 5G, superb battery life and a surprisingly-capable main camera collectively render the X50 a far better phone than anything you'd expect at this price.

 Read our full Realme X50 5G review